dexDev/dexAPI/README.md

 ## GetPairsByCash

-Get real-time trade information of all pair of specific cash token such as ETH.
+Get the real-time trading information of all available trading pairs of the specified cash token (e.g. "ETH").
-This API data can get all trade pair real-time trade information.

 **Request** `GET /v1/pairlist/:cashTokenId`